AntonioCedilloA01656823/iot-br-mx-g1/USERSTORIES.md

 - "As a flood survivor, I want the system to be able to determine which course of action is best for my situation, sending the appropriate resources depending on the type of damages that occurred."

+-"As a flood survivor, I want a system that is efficient and easy to use, in addition to being 100% functional when is used"

 ## Acceptance Criteria